-Who should you root for in the World Cup when your country isn't even in it
+Who you should root for in the World Cup when your country isn't even in it

 If you like a badass nickname ...

 ... you have to admit Lions of Persia is pretty cool.
 That's the unofficial nickname for Iran (the official is Team Melli -- The National Team.
 Boooring.)
-There's also the Super Eagles of Nigeria and the Eagles of Carthage (Tunisia).
+Nigeria's Super Eagles of Nigeria and Tunisia's Eagles of Carthage have boss names, too.

 If you're all about die hard fandom ...